 - Dirt, metal chips and so on, entering the bearings can limit their life causing early failure.

 On the basis of load applications bearings are classified as

 In this type of bearing, the loading is at right angles to the bearing axis, such that bearing is installed perpendicular to the axial line of the shaft.

 In these types of bearings, the loading is parallel to the bearings axis and collar is used to rotate the shaft at one position.

 3. Pivot bearings:

-These bearings are used to the give support to the shaft inn stationary position wherever bearings are in parallel to the axis of the shaft and one edge of the shaft is in the inside of the bearing.
+These bearings are used for give support to the shaft in stationary position wherever bearings are in parallel to the axis of the shaft and one edge of the shaft is in the inside of the bearing.
 These bearings are also known as foot bearing.

 4. Slipper bearings: